UPDATE: This post has been updated on 12/6/18 to reflect recent updates

 In case you weren’t jotting down notes, here’s the long list of limitations:

-- You can only utilize 2 of 11 objectives
+- You can only utilize a fraction of available ad objectives

 - You can’t create a Custom Audiences (only Saved Audiences)